-I am so ready for pretty colors, green grass, and listening to the birds tweet.
-I’m over snow and snowman (I’ve been looking at them for months), it’s time for something new and beautiful.
+Hello Spring!
+I’m so ready for pretty colors, green grass, and listening to the birds tweet.
+It’s time to say goodbye to the snow and snowman (I’ve been looking at them for months).
+Time for something new and beautiful to decorate my home with.
+To get ready for spring and Easter, I created this simple and chic bunny wreath for my front door.

-I have always always loved the grapevine bunny wreaths, I ooh and aah at them every year in catalogs and on Pinterest.
+Grapevine Bunny Wreaths, make me ooh and aah every year in catalogs and on Pinterest (I love them).
 I’ve been dreaming about how I would decorate one.
 This year I finally have one!

 Below are some affiliate links and I may make a commission for purchases made through the following links.

 In the materials picture you will see these adorable pastel eggs.
 I had my heart set on putting them on the bunny, but once I was finished it was perfect without the eggs.
-I’m already planning on how I will create a centerpiece with the eggs.
+The eggs will make a fantastic centerpiece.
 Also I added the ribbon (it’s from Dollar Tree) from my ribbon stash at the end because I wasn’t planning on it.
 It was just one of those creative moments.

-I also used our garden cutters because the garland was so thick and it was still tough with them.
+The garland is really thick so I used our garden cutters to cut the wire and it was still tough to do.

-Now the most important thing about this project is the garland (from Joann Fabrics), you literally only have an extra inch to work with.
+Now the most important thing about this project is the garland (mine is from Joann Fabrics), you literally only have an extra inch to work with.
 So be very careful and don’t overlap the garland.
 This garland is awesome because with the flowers hanging off the garland, you can arrange the flowers around to cover plain green garland spots.
 So don’t worry if you have plain spots.

 Lay out the garland on the bunny.
 Start with the biggest circle first and make sure the garland is tight as you measure around, then cut it.
 I attached the garland with wire so it stayed in place as I did the other pieces.

-This is the bunny with just the garland laying on.
+Here is the bunny with just the garland on it.

 Glue the garland onto the grapevine wreath using the hot glue gun.
 The garland has a thick vine so I just put the hot glue onto the wreath & pressed it into the glue.
 Hold the vine until the count of 10 to make sure it sticks.
 Don’t worry the glue doesn’t show at all.